 If you’re looking for more apple-flavored favorites, check out my apple coffee cake and apple cinnamon streusel muffins!

-My favorite apples to use when making homemade apple pie are Granny Smith apples or a combination of Granny Smith with McIntosh or Gala apples.
+• Apples.
+My favorite apples when making apple pie from scratch are Granny Smith apples or a combination of Granny Smith with McIntosh or Gala apples.
 You can also use Honeycrisp apples or Golden Delicious as well.

 How to Make The Recipe

-If you are making the pie crusts with the intent of having them on hand for pie season, I recommend tightly double-wrapping the discs with plastic wrap, placing them into a freezer bag, and into the freezer.
+Quick Tip: If you are making the pie crusts with the intent of having them on hand for pie season, I recommend tightly double-wrapping the discs with plastic wrap, placing them into a freezer bag, and then into the freezer.
 They will be good for up to a month.

 Precooked Apple Pie Filling